 Over the years, I’ve taken in bits and pieces of the historic highway, always marveling at the narrow two-lane road and its status for decades as America’s main east-west route between Chicago and Santa Monica, California.

 A recent re-reading of “The Grapes of Wrath” set me to wondering about Arizona’s remaining sections of the original roadway.
-And, since I live within a few hours of all of the Arizona towns along the route, I decided to spend the coming winter weekends retracing the Joads’ route through the state.
+And, since I live within a few hours of all of the Arizona towns along the route, I decided to spend the coming weekends retracing the Joads’ route through the state.

 Starting with Holbrook in the east, my goal is to head west, like the Joads – taking in Winslow, Two Guns, Flagstaff, Williams, Hackberry, Kingman, and Topock – all the way to the Colorado River on the California border.
 Of course, along the way, I’ll be stopping at some of the cool roadside attractions and epic hikes as well.

 Holbrook’s Painted Desert

 For a taste of Steinbeck’s Route 66 odyssey, minus all of the Great-Depression-era heartache, the eastern-Arizona community of Holbrook is the perfect place to start.